oanguenot/JSONgle-Server/README.md

 Any messages sent to the room is then dispatched to all members (except the emitter) on behalf of the room.

-At this time of writing, for having video calls, rooms should be limited to 2 users.
+At this time of writing, only P2P room can have video calls (limited to 2 participants), muc rooms could only have messaging conversation.

+See [JSONgle](https://github.com/oanguenot/JSONgle) for the client API.